rahulak-cs-iitm/cs6886-jul-nov-2025-course-project-rephino/README.md

 conda activate fno_env
 ```

-Once this is done, open `evaluate_4_channel.ipynb` and follow the instructions there to test the model.
+Once this is done, open `evaluate_4_channel.ipynb` and follow the instructions there to test the model. **Only the last cell needs to be changed to obtain the evaluation results.**

 ## 2. NeuralOps_EmotionEngine